Detecting Grouped Local Average Treatment Effects and Selecting True Instruments

-In the empirical application, we apply our method to a newly collected data set on minor crimes in Minnesota for the years 2009 to 2017 to estimate the effect of incarceration on recidivism in the US.
-To benchmark our results against conventional approaches, in a first step we consider ordinary least squares (OLS) regression, which suggests crime-inducing effects, as well as linear IV regression based on two stage least squares (2SLS) when simultaneously relying on all judge IVs, which also yields crime-inducing effects.
-However, when using our method, we find that LATEs estimated by club-pairs are considerably lower and higher and statistically significant.
+In the empirical application, we consider a newly collected data set on minor crimes in Minnesota for the years 2009 to 2017 to estimate the effect of incarceration on recidivism in the US.
+To benchmark our results against conventional approaches, we first consider ordinary least squares (OLS) regression, which suggests crime-inducing effects, as well as linear IV regression based on two stage least squares (2SLS) when simultaneously relying on all judge IVs, which also yields crime-inducing effects.
+However, when using our first-step method for clustering judge-based IVs, we find that LATEs estimated by club-pairs are sometimes considerably lower, sometimes higher and statistically significant.
 This finding points to substantial effect heterogeneity of the effects of imprisonment on recidivism across stringency levels of judges, which is masked by 2SLS.
-When estimate club-pair specific LATEs and splitting into judge-specific IVs with one club as the reference category, we can test overidentifying restrictions and mostly reject the overall validity of IVs.
-Therefore, we use a second-step selection to weed out invalid IVs from the reduced form estimates inside each club.
-Doing this, we find that most club-pair specific estimates are even more heterogeneous than after the first-step selection.
-After the second-step selection, the tests of overidentifying restrictions do not reject anymore.
-In addition to the empirical application, we also consider the finite sample performance of our method in a simulation study and find that indeed the first-step selection delivers consistent classification of the propensity scores and the second-step selection consistently selects the IVs which violate the exclusion restriction.
-All of this also holds when the outcome equation is non-linear.
-We illustrate how in presence of invalid IVs without the second-step selection the club-pair specific estimates are in line with the true (oracle) LATEs we generated and without it they do not cluster at the true LATEs.
+Within a certain club-pair (which consists of several judges), constructing LATE estimators based on multiple judge-specific IVs, taking one club as basis, permits testing the overidentifying restriction that all LATE estimates are equal.
+Running joint tests on an overidentifying set of IVs within a club-pair mostly rejects the overall validity of IVs.
+For this reason, we also apply our second-step procedure for selecting those instruments that satisfy the LATE assumption under the plurality rule.
+After applying the second-step selection, the overidentification tests no longer reject the LATE assumptions for the remaining IVs.